abbreviatedman/react-full-stack-database/readme.md

 };
 ```

-102. On `mcuRouter.js`, import this function:
+102. In `mcuRouter.js`, import this function:

 ```js
 const {